MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-personalization-user.md

 1. To move an action or action group, drag and drop it to the desired position, like you do with fields and columns.
 2. To move an action or action group into another action group that is empty, drag the action or action group to the new group and drop it in the **Drop an action here** box.

+## <a name="personalizing-parts"></a><a name="Parts"></a>Personalising Parts

+Parts are areas on a page that are typically composed of multiple fields, charts or other content, and can be identified by a coloured border when setting focus to the part.
+For example, a Role Centre home screen has multiple parts.
+Because of their well-defined boundary, you can personalise the entire part as well as its' contents.

+- To move a part, drag and drop it to the desired position.
+A coloured line indicates valid positions on the screen.
+For example, FactBoxes can only be moved next to other FactBoxes in the FactBox pane.
+- You can hide a part by choosing the **Hide** option under the arrowhead.
+- When you start personalising or navigate to a new page, any parts that are currently hidden will appear on the page with distinctive visuals to indicate they are hidden.
+You can unhide that part by choosing the **Show** option under the arrowhead.

+You can clear all personalisation changes that you have made within a single part by choosing the **Clear personalisation** option under the part's arrowhead.
+Clearing personalisation of a part only affects changes to the contents of the part, not the placement or visibility of the part on the page.

 ## <a name="to-clear-personalization"></a>To clear personalisation
 At some point, you might want to undo some or all of the personalisation changes that you have made to a page over time.